hobyst/flmidi-kompletekontrol/docs/user/installation.rst

       to route MIDI between plugins.

    .. warning::
-      **The port number you assign to the keyboard cannot be shared with any other MIDI device in the list.** Keep a port for each individual MIDI device you enable in FL Studio.
+      **The port number you assign to the DAW control surface cannot be shared with any other MIDI device in the list.** Keep a port for each individual MIDI device you enable in FL Studio.